prankapo/CrazyOS-Classic/8086/include/string/README.txt

 OUTPUT: If AX = 0, then both the strings are equal
         Else if AX = 1, then the strings are not equal

+FUNCTION NAME: strcpy
+DESCRIPTION: Copies one string to another
+INPUT: SI = Pointer to string 1
+        DI = Pointer to string 2
+OUTPUT: Nothing

 FUNCTION NAME: atoi
 DESCRIPTION: Converts an integer string to an integer
 INPUT: SI = Pointer to string